14 of the most adventurous outdoor activities in the UAE

 A 15-minute drive from Hatta Wadi Hub brings you to Hatta Dam, a postcard-perfect reservoir framed by mountain ranges.
-Hire watersports equipment from Hatta Kayak, including kayaks (Dhs60 per person or Dhs120 for a double kayak), pedal boats (Dhs150), donut boats (Dhs300), and water bikes (Dhs60 per person).
+Hire the equipment for Dhs60 per person or Dhs120 for a double kayak, or even hop on a fun donut boats.
 Hatta Dam is easily accessible from the Sedr Trailers Resort.
 All boats are also available during night rides, but some areas will be restricted for safety after sunset.

 Ras Al Khaimah

 Scale new heights in Ras Al Khaimah

 Ras Al Khaimah is home to a number of adrenaline-pumping experiences.
 There’s the Jais sledder which opened in February 2022 where thrills await for a starting price of Dhs50.
 Or take on the Jais Sky Tour – a thrilling two-hour knee-trembling experience, or soar through the skies with Jais Flight (Dhs330), and more.
 It is also home to the UAE’s highest restaurant – 1484 by Puro.